ulekkala/nuodbTools/nuodb_aws_quickstart.md

 ## Using `nuodb_aws_quickstart.py`:
-* This script allows you to spin up the necessary services to run a NuoDB cluster in [Amazon EC2](http://aws.amazon.com/ec2/)
+* This script allows you to spin up the instances and services to run a NuoDB cluster in [Amazon EC2](http://aws.amazon.com/ec2/)

 ### Preparation:
+* Install this toolkit
+  * Follow the instructions at the bottom of [this page](README.md#usage)
 * DNS Setup
+  * For all of the instances to work together the machines need to find each other.
-  * The best and easiest way to use these scripts is to use a [Amazon Route53](http://aws.amazon.com/route53/) hosted domain.
+  * The best and easiest way to do this is to use a [Amazon Route53](http://aws.amazon.com/route53/) hosted domain.
 If you do not have one the script will attempt to emulate DNS by populating /etc/hosts in each of your servers.
 * Determine which regions & subnets to use
   * Amazon has (as of this writing) 8 different regions.
 You should determine which zones you wish to use for your cluster.
 You will have the ability to choose a base AMI for your installation in each zone- this script will give you the choice of the Amazon Linux ones, a suggested quickstart one, one in your account, or an arbitrary one.
 If you choose an arbitrary one then make note of the id (ami-xxxxxxxxx) because you will need to enter it later.
   * In each region you should determine the subnets for each zone you want to use.
 Amazon subnet IDs are in the format 'subnet-aaaaaaaa'.
 You will be prompted for the subnets you would like to use.